Şehzade Bayezid

-Şehzade Bayezid (شهزاده بايزيد; November 1526 – 23 July 1562) was an Ottoman prince as the son of Sultan Suleiman the Magnificent and Hürrem Sultan.
+Şehzade Bayezid (شهزاده بايزيد; 1527 – 25 September 1561) was an Ottoman prince and the son of Sultan Suleiman the Magnificent and Hürrem Sultan.

 Early years

-Bayezid was born in November 1526 in Constantinople during the reign of his father, Suleiman the Magnificent.
+Bayezid was born in 1527 in Constantinople during the reign of his father, Suleiman the Magnificent.
 His mother was Hürrem Sultan, an Orthodox priest's daughter, who was the current Sultan's concubine at the time.
 In 1533 or 1534, his mother, Hürrem, was freed and became Suleiman's legal wife.
 He had four brothers, Şehzade Mehmed, Şehzade Selim (future Selim II), Şehzade Abdullah and Şehzade Cihangir, and a sister Mihrimah Sultan.
-Between 26 November and 8 December 1539, a ceremony was held and celebrating circumcision of Bayezid and his younger brother Cihangir.
+Between 26 November and 8 December 1539, a ceremony was held celebrating the circumcision of Bayezid and his younger brother Cihangir.
 The entire city and palace were involved in the elaborate event.
-Representatives from Ferdinand I, Holy Roman Emperor, the French, and the Venetians were present.
+Representatives from Ferdinand I, the French, and the Venetians were present.
 The joyous atmosphere included participation from viziers, governors-general, district governors, palace members, janissaries, scholars, and city residents.
 The occasion also marked the wedding of their sister Mihrimah and Rüstem Pasha.

 In 1543, Bayezid accompanied his father to the Hungarian campaign.
 In 1544, he was appointed as the governor of the district of Karaman, after which he went to Konya.
 In 1548–49, he came to Aleppo to spend several months in Suleiman's company and its vicinity.
 In 1553, Suleiman went into war against the Safavid Empire.
 Cihangir accompanied their father.
 Bayezid, who was in Konya, arrived on 8 September, and was sent to watch the European front.
 During this war, on 6 October, his elder half-brother Şehzade Mustafa was strangled on their father's orders.
 He wrote poems under the pen name Şahi.